rdawg-pidinst/use-cases/14-LTER-Europe.md

 * Access layer (services) - tools for accessing and managing resources through interoperable services;
 * Graphic user interface (GUI) - client-side component of the platform, the GUI is delegated to the display of resources and includes the tools to aggregate (mashup) and reorganize the same, and to facilitate user interaction.

-GET-IT consists of a different docker containers one of each software (Fig. 3.2); the basic software used is GeoNode[^3], an open source software widely known geographic content management system.
-GeoNode already contains: PyCWS[^4] a OGC catalogue service of metadata server written in Python and GeoServer[^5] an open source server for sharing geospatial data.
+GET-IT consists of a different docker containers one of each software (Fig. 3.2); the basic software used is GeoNode [3], an open source software widely known geographic content management system.
+GeoNode already contains: PyCWS [4] a OGC catalogue service of metadata server written in Python and GeoServer [5] an open source server for sharing geospatial data.
 Within GeoNode some aspect is missing, in particular are not present Sensor Web Enablement (SWE) and semantic enablement, has been edited and have been added new software implementations, both client and server side, for the creation and management of observations, sensors and metadata, semantically enabled.

 In particular, the new software implementations include:

 * A metadata editor client, named EDI, which allows the creation and validation of metadata in accordance with different profiles or templates.
 EDI allows plugging in external data sources that are made available as SPARQL endpoints;
-* A SOS manager (52°North SOS[^6]) that allows the registration of new sensors edited in Sensor Metadata Language (SensorML) metadata profile by EDI metadata editor;
+* A SOS manager (52°North SOS [6]) that allows the registration of new sensors edited in Sensor Metadata Language (SensorML) metadata profile by EDI metadata editor;
 * An insert observation interface allows to upload observations, by copy and paste action, for GET-IT registered sensor;
-* A geographic data manager (GeoServer[^7]) that allows to share geographic data;
+* A geographic data manager (GeoServer [7]) that allows to share geographic data;
 * A SOS client that allows viewing the information of registered sensors and data recording in a web map.

-The documentation of GET-IT is available on a dedicated website[^8] also providing information on installation routines[^9].
+The documentation of GET-IT is available on a dedicated website [8] also providing information on installation routines [9].

-### Sensor Web Enablement Lightweight SOS Profile adopted by LTER-Europe community[^10]
+### Sensor Web Enablement Lightweight SOS Profile adopted by LTER-Europe community [10]

-SensorML is the recommended sensor metadata for SOS 2.0[^11].
+SensorML is the recommended sensor metadata for SOS 2.0 [11].

 SensorML is used within SOS for encoding sensor metadata documents that are returned in case of DescribeSensor requests.
-This lightweight profile[^12] defines a minimum set of mandatory metadata that need to be provided in a SensorML document.
+This lightweight profile [12] defines a minimum set of mandatory metadata that need to be provided in a SensorML document.
 Complex elements of SensorML are not considered here.

         **gml:description** (mandatory): Short textual description of the sensor or sensor system.